bootscore/bootscore/README.md

 If you have a general question that is not answered in the [documentation](https://bootscore.me/category/documentation/) or need help with your project, feel free to open a new [discussion](https://github.com/orgs/bootscore/discussions).
 Your question might already have been resolved in issues labeled [help wanted](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+label%3A%22help+wanted%22+).

 ### Issues
 If you find a bug or have a feature idea, please feel welcome to open an [issue](https://github.com/bootscore/bootscore/issues).
 Before submitting, kindly check [closed issues](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+is%3Aclosed) to avoid duplicates.
-Please note that bug reports must include a link to a reduced test case.
+Please note that bug reports **must include a link to a reduced test case**.

 ### Pull requests
 We’re delighted if you'd like to contribute.
 Simply fork the repository, make your changes, and create a pull request.
 Every PR will be reviewed, and if everything looks good, we’ll merge your changes into the `main` branch.